My personal story

 No sooner said than done the first hospital grade system, both for diagnosis and for electromagnetic treatment for osteoporosis was born and sold to hospitals throughout the world.
 One of the first customers was the Russia space center for diagnosis and followed by treatment of cosmonauts returning from the MIR space station having lost bone during extended stays in outer space.

-In addition systems were also sold to hospitals in China, where the treatment system was copied by local manufacturers in no time.
+In addition systems were also sold to hospitals in China, where in no time the treatment system was copied by local manufacturers.

 Because I wished to make this technology also available to consumers and medical professionals and not just to hospitals, I decided to start my own company.
 After 2 years R&D and preparations for manufacturing of Curatron devices, Curatronic Ltd. was born in February 2000.